Well Child Services

 From Birth To Teenage Years

-When it comes to receiving needed health care, the Live Well Community Health Centers of Buckner, Carrollton, Concordia and Waverly have programs available to help low-income women and children gain insurance.
-MO HealthNet, MO HealthNet for the Aged, Blind and Disabled, Show-Me Healthy Babies, Presumptive Eligibility and Uninsured Women’s Health Services and Temp Cards for Pregnant Women are among the programs the Clinics are leveraging to help those who qualify.
-With the recent end of ACA Health Insurance Marketplace open enrollment, these programs are timely for women and children who need immediate health care services.
+When it comes to receiving needed health care, the HCC Network clinics of Buckner, Carrollton, Concordia, Lexington, and Waverly have programs available to help low-income women and children gain insurance.
+MO HealthNet, MO HealthNet for the Aged, Blind and Disabled, Show-Me Healthy Babies, Presumptive Eligibility and Uninsured Women’s Health Services, and Temp Cards for Pregnant Women are among the programs the clinics are leveraging to help those who qualify.

 Show-Me Healthy Babies